n0thhhing/ts-capstone/README.md

 // To reset the mnemonic, recall this with the same
 // id, but with mnemonic set to null(JavaScript null) const mnObj = {
-  id: 191, // the id returned in the insn object, in this case, its movz, you can also find more in the constants directory.
+  id: 191, // the id returned in the insn object, in this case, its movz, you can also find more in the Typescript file corresponding to your arch (arch/<arch>.ts)
   mnemonic: "foo", // the new name of the mnemonic, or null };
 disassembler.option(